sassanh/headless-kivy/README.md

 ### Poetry

-To install poetry in Raspbian you need to follow these instructions until [this issue](https://github.com/python-poetry/poetry/issues/7645) is resolved:
+To install poetry in Raspbian you need to follow these instructions to install rust compiler until [this issue](https://github.com/python-poetry/poetry/issues/7645) is resolved:

 ```sh
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh # Select "2) Customize installation" and set host to "arm-unknown-linux-gnueabihf"